 1/4 to 1/2 cup real maple syrup (depending on your sweet tooth)

 In a food processor blend beans, coconut oil, maple syrup, vanilla and salt until smooth.

-Add cocoa powder and Vega Essentials, blend until combined.
+Add cocoa powder and protein powder, blend until combined.

 Optional: fold in chocolate chips and sprinkles.